Cuban Soul: David Soul and Ernest Hemingway

 It all begins with a simple request for help to source automobile parts, unavailable in Cuba, but needed to restore the Chrysler.
 Little does David Soul know then that, by agreeing to assist, he will be drawn into a legal minefield that could ultimately lead all the way to the steps of the U.S. Congress and potentially heavy fines and a jail cell.

-Facing the formidable Cuban bureaucracy on the one hand and, on the other, the hard liners enforcing the ongoing, draconian U.S. embargo of Cuba, David is determined to fulfill his promise — and prepared also to challenge the status quo in order to shine a light on the farcical nature of the relationship between these closest of neighbours.
+Facing the formidable Cuban bureaucracy on the one hand and, on the other, the hard liners enforcing the ongoing, draconian U.S. embargo of Cuba, David is determined to fulfill his promise—and prepared also to challenge the status quo in order to shine a light on the farcical nature of the relationship between these closest of neighbors.

-Three years into the restoration and with David facing almost certain failure, could President Obama’s recent bold steps to restore diplomatic relations between the two nations provide an unexpected twist to the tale?
+Years into the restoration and with David facing almost certain failure, could the restoration of diplomatic relations between the two nations provide an unexpected twist to the tale?

 Hemingway has been David Soul’s literary hero since he was 15 and read Old Man and The Sea.
 As a result, Cuba became his dream destination.
 Sadly, due to the U.S. government’s embargo of Cuba, David, a U.S. citizen, was forbidden to travel to Cuba and feared that his dream would remain just that… a dream.
 That is… until he moved to England and gained British citizenship.